 Once you have all the edits completed, it is time to publish!
 The export can take a few hours depending on how fast your computer is.
 Don’t be afraid that it is taking a long time, just set your laptop or computer to not turn off and leave it overnight.
 If you have a fast computer you may be able to export your video in a lot less time.

 Kickstarter Video File Requirements

 Today most video players will accept the common file types which are exported from your editing software.
 The Kickstarter specifications for upload file types are MOV, MPEG, AVI, MP4, 3GP, WMV, or FLV.

 Kickstarter also notes that videos must be 250 MB or less.

 But in addition, we recommend uploading your video to YouTube.
 We did not initially upload a video to YouTube and then someone else uploaded it.
 It then went on to gain thousands of views and we did not have control over the video.
 Make it easy on yourself and upload the video to YouTube as well as your crowdfunding platform.

 Share Your Video

-After you have your video uploaded in your campaign has launched it’s time to share the video!
-Make sure to share video on all major social media platforms.
+After you have your video uploaded and your campaign has launched, it’s time to share the video!
+Make sure to share your video on all major social media platforms.

 If you have any tips or tricks that we’ve missed and this tutorial please put them in the comment section below.